 Acetic acid is basically vinegar.
 It is a common ingredient in many pet-friendly weed killers.
 Usually, concentrations are a bit higher than the vinegar you use in the kitchen.
 Obviously, you don’t want to do anything you wouldn’t do to yourself - such as spray the vinegar solution directly onto your dog.
 However, in general, acetic acid is not toxic for canines.

-Sodium chloride is also called salt.
-Yes, it’s ordinary salt, the one you might use in the kitchen.
-In high concentrations, it can dry out plants, which is why it is often used in pet-friendly weed killers.
-Not harmful for dogs.
+Sodium chloride is the chemical name for salt.
+Yes, ordinary salt, the one you might use in the kitchen.
+In high concentrations, it can dry out plants, which is why it is often used in pet-friendly weed killers and therefore not harmful for dogs.

 Some innovative eco-friendly solutions for dealing with weeds contain essential oils.
 Most essential oils are not toxic for dogs, but some can be.
 Therefore, you should be careful before using such products around your dog.